Self-domestication: Hominids

-Clark & Henneberg argue that during the earliest stages of human evolution a more paedomorphic skull arose through self-domestication.
+Clark and Henneberg argue that during the earliest stages of human evolution a more paedomorphic skull arose through self-domestication.
 This assertion is based upon a comparison of the skull of Ardipithecus and chimpanzees of various ages.
 It was found that Ardipithecus clustered with the infant and juvenile species.
 The consequent lack of a pubertal growth spurt in males of the species and the consequent growth of aggressive canine armoury was taken as evidence that Ardipithecus evolved its paedomorphic skull through self domestication.
 As the authors state, comparing the species with bonobos:

 "Of course A. ramidus differs significantly from bonobos, bonobos having retained a functional canine honing complex.
 However, the fact that A. ramidus shares with bonobos reduced sexual dimorphism, and a more paedomorphic form relative to chimpanzees, suggests that the developmental and social adaptations evident in bonobos may be of assistance in future reconstructions of early hominin social and sexual psychology.
 In fact the trend towards increased maternal care, female mate selection and self-domestication may have been stronger and more refined in A. ramidus than what we see in bonobos."

 Further research has confirmed that Ardipithecus possessed paedomorphic cranial base angulation, position of the foramen magnum as well as vocal tract dimensions.
 This was interpreted as not only evidence of a change in social behavior but also a potentially early emergence of hominid vocal capability.
 If this thesis is correct then not only human social behavior but also language ability originally evolved through paedomorphic skull morphogenesis via the process of self-domestication.